-The results for the first model also indicate that in industries characterized by high entry rates, at the moment of birth, post-entry survival is more difficult.
+The results for the three first models also indicate that in industries characterized by high entry rates, at the moment of birth, post-entry survival is more difficult.
 Firms that experience more competition from entrants, have a higher probability of failure.
 A higher entry rate combined with fast growth rates for any given industry generates, in general, a shorter duration of firms (Mata, Portugal and Guimarães, 1995 and Gort and Klepper, 1982).
 This somehow expected piece of evidence can be also drawn from our results.
-It might seem easier to enter the market in earlier stages of the product life-cycle, when markets are expanding, but it becomes particularly to secure survival.
+It might seem easier to enter the market in earlier stages of the product life-cycle, when markets are expanding, but it becomes particularly difficult to survive.